 Our courses prepare you for practice within a range of health care settings and equip you with the knowledge and skills to care for patients with a variety of complex illnesses.
 Clinical placements and skills training account for approximately 50 per cent of the course contact hours and are undertaken in various metropolitan, rural and regional health care settings.

 Practical experience commences in Trimester 1, year one

 Beginning just a few months after you begin your course, early exposure to the clinical environment gives you extensive opportunities to develop, integrate and consolidate knowledge and clinical skills.
 You will learn under the supervision of qualified practitioners in a variety of areas including acute/sub-acute care, medical and surgical care, aged care, community, midwifery, paediatrics and psychiatric/mental health nursing.

 Purpose-built learning facilities

 The Clinical Simulation Centres at Deakin University consists of purpose-built laboratories and simulated hospital environments.
 Which provide a safe, supportive and realistic environment for you to develop core clinical nursing skills.The centres are situated on each campus and are well resourced with state-of-the-art equipment to assist your clinical learning and transition towards independent nursing practice.

 Teaching and research excellence

 Give yourself the competitive edge after graduation.
 Discover and live in a new country and make friends all around the world.
 With a Deakin Education Abroad program, your degree can take you where you want to go.

 Exchange and Education Abroad programs are available to all students, including international, postgraduate and cloud (online) students, previously referred to as off-campus students.

-The School also conducts up to four study tours each year to countries such as Bhutan, Thailand, Philippines and China.
+The School of Nursing and Midwifery also conducts up to four study tours each year to countries such as Bhutan, Thailand, Philippines and China.